 NOTE 1 The degree of shear force transmission in the interlocks of U-piles is strongly influenced by:

-the type of soil into which the piles have been driven;
+— the type of soil into which the piles have been driven;

-the type of element installed;
+— the type of element installed;

-the number of support levels and their way of fixation in the plane of the wall;
+— the number of support levels and their way of fixation in the plane of the wall;

-the method of installation;
+— the method of installation;

-the treatment of the interlocks to be threaded on site (lubricated or partly fixed by welding, a capping beam etc.);
+— the treatment of the interlocks to be threaded on site (lubricated or partly fixed by welding, a capping beam, etc.);

-the cantilever height of the wall (e.g. if the wall is cantilevered to a substantial distance above the highest waling or below the lowest waling).
+— the cantilever height of the wall (e.g. if the wall is cantilevered to a substantial distance above the highest waling or below the lowest waling).

 NOTE 2 The values for βB are given in the Table 8.1 (NDP) unless the National Annex gives different values.